Stability of the Kato-Kuzumaki's properties under field extensions: Transfer results for Cialpha

-Moreover, by the valuative criterion for properness we have that $Z(l_{j,u})\neq \emptyset$, and hence the result follows. \end{proof} \begin{rmk} The optimistic statement ``if $k$ satisfies $C_i^q$, then $k(x)$ and $k(\!(x)\!)$ satisfies $C_{i+1}^q$'' is false for $q \geq 1$.
+Moreover, the valuative criterion for properness ensures that $Z(l_{j,u})\neq \emptyset$, and hence the result follows. \end{proof} \begin{rmk} The optimistic statement ``if $k$ satisfies $C_i^q$, then $k(x)$ and $k(\!(x)\!)$ satisfies $C_{i+1}^q$'' is false for $q \geq 1$.
 Indeed, assume that this statement is true.
-In \cite{CTMadore2004NotC10} we can find a construction of a field of cohomological dimension $1$ that is not $C_1^0$, but the statement together with Lemma \ref{lemma going-down KK properties} ensure that $C^1_0$ implies $C_1^0$.
-Therefore one may expect that if $k$ satisfies $C_i^q$ and $C_{i-1}^{q+1}$, then $k(x)$ and $k(\!(x)\!)$ satisfies $C_{i+1}^q$.
+In \cite{CTMadore2004NotC10} we can find a construction of a field of cohomological dimension $1$ that is not $C_1^0$, but the optimistic statement together with Lemma \ref{lemma going-down KK properties} ensure that $C^1_0$ implies $C_1^0$.
+A more reasonable expectation would be that if $k$ satisfies $C_i^q$ and $C_{i-1}^{q+1}$, then $k(x)$ and $k(\!(x)\!)$ satisfies $C_{i+1}^q$.
 In the latter case this is known when $k$ is perfect and when restricting to hypersurfaces of prime degree by \cite[Theorem 1 (3)]{KatoKuzumaki1986Dimension}.
-Or less optimistically, that if $k$ satisfies Kato-Kuzumaki's conjecture, then so does $k(x)$ and $k(\!(x)\!)$. \end{rmk}
+Or less optimistically, that if $k$ satisfies Kato-Kuzumaki's conjecture for all non-negative integers $i,q$, then so do $k(x)$ and $k(\!(x)\!)$. \end{rmk}